 1. Pass an open book written exam with a score of 90% or better.

-The written exam is open book and not timed.
+The written exam is open book.
+The written exam is timed.
+The student has 30 days from receipt to complete and return the exam.
 The exam will contain true/false, multiple choice questions and essay questions.
 Exam content is divided among three areas: Biology, Practical beekeeping, and Contemporary Issues.
 There is no one text book for the Journey Beekeeper but several that are recommended reading.

 Even though no one text book is the source for the exam questions, the recommended texts below will have the information to answer exam questions.
 Questions about contemporary issues, by virtue of their immediacy, will not necessarily be found in the suggested texts.
 University/government sites, journals and newsletters, and organizations listed in the additional resources provided to participants can provide information sources for answering questions about contemporary issues.

 - Caron, D.M.
 2013.
 Honey Bee Biology and Beekeeping.
 Wicwas Press.